DevonAir Radio in Crisis

 • Hamish Turner, the Company Secretary, provides a cautious response when asked about a possible boardroom reshuffle.
 He states that no immediate changes are expected before the annual meeting in February.

-• This non-committal statement suggests a lack of transparency from the management, likely leaving the staff feeling left in the dark and fueling rumors and uncertainty.
+• This non-committal statement suggests a lack of transparency from the management, likely leaving the staff feeling left in the dark and fueling rumours and uncertainty.

 Possible Successors and Implications

-• The article mentions two possible candidates tipped to succeed Davenport:
+• The article mentions two possible candidates tipped to succeed Devonport:

 • Sir Ian Amory, from Tiverton, indicating an individual with strong local connections.